papiodesu/leptos_book/src/view/06_control_flow.md

 }
 ```

-「<Show/>」 memoizes the 「when」 condition, so it only renders its 「<Small/>」 once,
+"<Show/>」 memoizes the 「when」 condition, so it only renders its 「<Small/>" once,
-continuing to show the same component until 「value」 is greater than five;
+continuing to show the same component until "value" is greater than five;
-then it renders 「<Big/>」 once, continuing to show it indefinitely or until 「value」
+then it renders "<Big/>」 once, continuing to show it indefinitely or until 「value"
-goes below five and then renders 「<Small/>」 again.
+goes below five and then renders "<Small/>" again.

-This is a helpful tool to avoid rerendering when using dynamic 「if」 expressions.
+This is a helpful tool to avoid rerendering when using dynamic "if" expressions.
 As always, there's some overhead: for a very simple node (like updating a single
-text node, or updating a class or attribute), a 「move || if ...」 will be more
+text node, or updating a class or attribute), a "move || if ..." will be more
 efficient.
 But if it’s at all expensive to render either branch, reach for
-「<Show/>」.
+"<Show/>".

 ## Note: Type Conversions

 There‘s one final thing it’s important to say in this section.

 Leptos uses a statically-typed view tree.
-The 「view」 macro returns different types
+The "view" macro returns different types
 for different kinds of view.

 This won’t compile, because the different HTML elements are different types.